jwmueller/KDD20-tutorial/README.md

 For the week of the KDD conference, we will provide access to cloud GPUs to run the hands-on tutorials.
 To access one of these machines (which will be available to you for 6 hours), please send an email to: `kdd20-autogluon@request-nb.mxnet.io` and you will receive an automated reply with instructions on how to get started.
+Once you have access to one of these instances, all prerequisite packages will already be installed and all hands-on notebooks are already available to run on the instance.

 ## Hands-on Tutorials